bmorris3/hipparchus/docs/hipparchus/tutorial.rst

     proxima_spectrum_url = 'https://drive.google.com/uc?export=download&id=1I7E1x1XRjcxXNQXiuaajb_Jz7Wn2N_Eo'
     proxima_spectrum_path = download_file(proxima_spectrum_url)

+(you could alternatively use any E2DS spectrum downloaded from the `ESO Archive <http://archive.eso.org/wdb/wdb/adp/phase3_main/form>`_).
 We now have a local copy of the spectrum of Proxima Cen.
 We can load this file into a `~hipparchus.EchelleSpectrum` object like so:

 .. code-block:: python